-Shipping film to a mail-order photo lab to be processed and scanned is the easiest solution if you’re just starting to use film.
-If you consistently use film, this could be a disadvantage because it can get really expensive.
+Shipping your film to a mail-order photo lab to be developed and scanned is the most straightforward option if you’re just beginning to use film.
+A downside to this is that it ends up being really expensive if you consistently shoot film.

-Assuming that you're going through a moderate to high-volume of film, there are a few activities that can be done to help reduce your expenses.
+Assuming that you are using a medium to high volume of film, there are a few activities that you are able to do to help reduce your expenses.

 Bulk Loading Film

-Investing in a roll of 100 feet of film and manually loading it into canisters yourself is certainly one of the most widely used methods to lower expenses.
+Purchasing a roll of 100’ of film and loading in into canisters yourself is one of the most well known options to save money.

-A 100' bulk roll will fill up about 18 canisters of film containing 36 exposures each.
-Count on discounts of 20-30% based on your pick.
+A 100’ roll of film can fill up around 18 rolls of film containing 36 exposures each.
+Expect to save 20-30% based on the film you purchase.

-Keep in mind that you are limited to 100-foot rolls of black and white film.
-This is in part because black and white film is easier and more affordable to develop at home.
+Another thing to keep in mind is that you are going to be limited to 100’ rolls of black & white film.
+This is because black and white film is quite a bit easier and more cost-effective to develop at home.

 Home Developing and Scanning

-Any film can be processed at home.
-It's a good way to save money so that you can use more film with your Pentax ME F.
+You can easily develop and digitize any film at home.
+It is a smart way to spend less so you can shoot more film with your Pentax MZ-50.

-Black & white film is significantly less difficult to process at home.
-Temperature and development times are not as imperative to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black and white film is much less difficult to process yourself.
+Chemical temperature and time are not as important to do correctly with black and white film as time and temperatures are for color negative or slide film.